raphaaj/tablab/README.md

 Tablab is a javascript library to write tablatures.
 It provides two different ways for writing them:

 - **[Step by step](#writing-a-tablature-step-by-step)**: With this strategy, you must create a tablature instance and specify each operation to write the desired tablature;
 - **[From a text input of instructions](#writing-a-tablature-from-a-text-input-of-instructions)**: In this case, you must create a parser instance to read these instructions.
-Once read, the resulting data can be used with an instruction factory to determine and perform the corresponding writing operations to a tablature instance.
+Once read, the resulting parsed instructions can be used with an instruction writer factory to determine and perform the corresponding writing operations to a tablature instance.

 ## Table of Content <!-- omit in toc -->